-These are densely fudgy with deep chocolate flavor and they don’t taste like almond butter!
-And in addition to being gluten free and grain free, these brownies are also low carb and keto friendly with no added sugar.
+These Almond Butter Brownies are densely fudgy with deep chocolate flavor and they don't taste like almond butter!
+And in addition to being gluten free and grain free, these brownies are also low carb and keto friendly with no added sugar and just 2g net carbs per brownie.

 Sweet Potato Brownies